RaulCasado/the-odin-project/javascript/tic-tac-toe/README.md

 ## Overview

-This project allows two players to compete in a simple Tic Tac Toe game.
-Players can enter their names, take turns marking the board, and the game displays the result when a win or tie occurs.
+This project allows one players to compete in a simple Tic Tac Toe game.
+Players can take turns marking the board, and the game displays the result when a win or tie occurs.

 ## Features

-- Two-player game mode.
+- Single game mode.
 - Dynamic board rendering and state management.
 - Victory and tie detection.
 - Option to restart the game.